‘Conclave’ Review – Hollywood Fantasizes About The Catholic Church’s Push Toward Liberalism

 At the end of the film, after several Popes are exposed for internal corruption, the Council of Cardinals chooses to go with an unknown Cardinal, based on one speech he made towards the end of the film, as the next leader of the church.
 But following their vote, the Council finds out that the Pope they just elected is intersex, and as such possesses both male and female genitalia.

-Some Catholic leaders were furious by this revelation, as they viewed the reveal that the new Pope can technically qualify as a ‘trans pope’ as yet another attempt by Hollywood to pervert Catholicism into being more LGBTQ-accepting.
-On the flip side, left-leaning audiences, including many Catholics (as, according to a 2020 survey by the Pew Research Center, roughly 44% of American Catholics consider themselves affiliated with the Democratic Party).
+Some Catholic leaders were furious by this revelation.
+They viewed the reveal that the new Pope can technically qualify as a ‘trans pope’ in yet another attempt by Hollywood to pervert Catholicism into being more LGBTQ-accepting.

 Cardinal Lawrence (Ralph Fiennes) asks Monsignor O’Malley (Brían F. O’Byrne) for advice in Conclave (2024), Focus Features